2017 Reflections / 2018 Looking Forward

-Despite nearly 64% of voters’ approval in November 2016, the medical cannabis program rollout has been very slow.
+Despite nearly 64% of voters’ approval in November 2016, the medical cannabis program rollout in North Dakota has been very slow.
 No license application has been released to date, but we do expect one out in the first or second quarter of 2018.

 Nationally, 2017 further showed us how simple errors in compliance can create big, even cataclysmic problems.
 Take for example the very successful Colorado franchise that thought they had a solution to ambiguous regulatory language which allowed them to remain within the law but cater to client demand; 26 licenses lost and 10 employees facing criminal charges.